Posted by Kiana Greenan - January 18, 2023

 Songs of Praise, is centred around faith and spirituality that presents Christian hymns sung in churches and a variety of other inspiring locations of varying denominations from around the UK.
 It attracts millions of viewers and Gretna Green’s appearance on the show will tie in with the annual ‘St Valentine’ episode.

-The Songs of Praise episode ‘God is Love’ will air on BBC Two, on 13th February 2023.
+The Songs of Praise episode ‘God is Love’ will air on BBC One, on 12th February 2023.